andreahergert/social_network_api/README.md

 - [Questions](#questions)

 ## Description:
 This is a social network api back-end database created in the UW Coding Bootcamp.
-This is a command line application that utilizes mongoose, express, and moment to view, create, update, and delete data from the database using Insomnia or MongoDB.
+This is a command line application that utilizes mongoose, express, and moment to view, create, update, and delete data from the database using Insomnia or MongoDB Compass.

 ## Installation:
 - Download it through Github